dompl/old.atsdiamondtools/wp-content/plugins/advanced-woo-search/readme.txt

 == Changelog ==

 [View full changelog](https://advanced-woo-search.com/guide/free-version/?utm_source=wp-repo&utm_medium=listing&utm_campaign=aws-repo)

+= 3.17 ( 2024-10-01 ) =
+* Add - Support for Shopical theme
+* Add - Support for WooCommerce Product Table by Barn2 plugin
+* Fix - Index duplicated products when using WPML plugin
+* Fix - Bug with quick edit feature when using WPML plugin
+* Dev - New check for currently active plugins

+= 3.16 ( 2024-09-16 ) =
+* Add - Greek to latin characters replace
+* Add - Plurals support for different languages
+* Add - Support for Breakdance plugin
+* Update - Tested with WC 9.3
+* Update - On page stock status and sale filters
+* Fix - Show clear button on first search when ajax is disabled

+= 3.15 ( 2024-09-02 ) =
+* Update - Tested with WC 9.2
+* Update - Add new parameters for orderby
+* Update - Settings page text
+* Fix - Filter by attributes for the search page.
+Fix filtering by slugs with integers inside
+* Dev - Add additional check for product IDs inside search page

+= 3.14 ( 2024-08-12 ) =
+* Update - Integration with Oxygen theme
+* Fix - Filtering for search results page when using slugs with numbers inside URL for terms
+* Fix - Add new parameters for orderby function
+* Fix - Automatically index products that were restored from the trash
+* Dev - Fix functions naming

+= 3.13 ( 2024-08-05 ) =
+* Add - Integration with EAN for WooCommerce by WPFactory plugin
+* Fix - Bug with search results filtering via third party plugins
+* Fix - Bug when filtering product variations on search results page
+* Dev - New function to get current page id

+= 3.12 ( 2024-07-19 ) =
+* Fix - Bug with search results page taxonomies filters

+= 3.11 ( 2024-07-15 ) =
+* Add - Support for Filter Everything plugin
+* Update - Tested with WC 9.1
+* Update - Integration with WooCommerce Product Filter by WooBeWoo plugin
+* Update - Integration with Product Filters for WooCommerce plugin
+* Update - Integration with YITH WooCommerce Ajax Product Filter plugin
+* Update - Integration with BeRocket WooCommerce AJAX Products Filter plugin
+* Update - Filter for search results page.
+Inherit tax_query parameters
+* Update - Integration with Avada theme.
+Move js scripts to footer
+* Update - Integration with The7 theme.
+Fix submit button for search forms
+* Update - Admin notice about reindex on first plugin activation
+* Fix - Bug with calling search function inside wp admin orders page

 = 3.10 ( 2024-07-01 ) =
 * Add - New option to show fixed terms list inside search results